 It is also important to note that downsizing takes time, both for the physical aspects of sorting and packing a household and for negotiating the many feelings that result when we go through our belongings.
 One suggestion is to start in a spare room or perhaps an office, a space that has the least number of important memories.
 Starting small helps us build resilience so we are more prepared for tackling places like the kitchen where many family memories live.

 Hire this company for your next move, or even if you need help in organizing your house!
-I highly recommended them to anyone!
+I highly recommend them to anyone!
 Thanks to Sonia and her team!

 Cut the Clutter can help you prepare for the challenges of downsizing your home so that you can focus on the people, places, and things you enjoy.